calaldees/blog/optimisations.md

             ```
     * If your goal is success, you will never achieve it, because you will keep redefining it
     * It used to be possible for a human to be expert in all fields of human knowledge.
 We are FAR beyond that now.
+    * [What Game Are You Playing?](https://www.autodidacts.io/what-game-are-you-playing/) - people play many different _games_ - try to identify what that is

 Other Links/References
 ======================